NUDelta/ce-platform/README.md

     timing: integer, representing the number of seconds after casting occurs, used to time when the prompt is sent }
 ```
-Remember to update the `questions` array with all of your questions objects.
+Remember to update the `prompts` array with all of your prompt objects.

 6. At the end of your function, return an array containing all of the parameters:
 ```js